 When do I need a Building Permit?

-For all new construction or structural repairs, alterations or renovations, including accessory buildings, retaining walls; woodstoves & chimneys; placing a mobile home or factory built house; demolishing a building or structure.
+For all new construction or structural repairs, alterations or renovations to existing structures, including accessory buildings, retaining walls, solid fuel fired appliances and chimneys; placing a mobile home or factory built house, demolishing a building or structure; change of use or occupancy of an existing building (ex. carport to garage/garage to living area/garage to business such as winery or hairdresser); installation of plumbing systems.

 When is a Building Permit Not Required?

-- Farm buildings located on land classed as "farm" under the Assessment Act and that are designed for "low human occupancy" as defined in the National Farm Building Code of Canada (An application for a Farm Building Exemption must be made);
+· Farm buildings located on land classed as “farm” under the Assessment Act and that are designed for “low human occupancy” (no more than 1 person per every 40 m2 of area).
+An application for farm building exemption must be made.

-- Building or structures on a mine site, other than buildings used or intended to be used for residential occupancy and buildings accommodating cooking or sleeping facilities.
+· Buildings or structures on a mine site, other than buildings used or intended to be used for residential occupancy and buildings accommodating cooking or sleeping facilities;

-- Retaining walls 1.2 metres (4 feet) or less in height excepted ;
+· Retaining walls 1.2 metres (4 ft) or less in height;

-- Game fences of any height on land classed as farm under the Assessment Act or fences 1.83 metres (6 feet) or less in height;
+· Game fences of any height on land classed as farm under the Assessment Act or fences 1.83 metres or less in height with the exception of pool fencing;

-- Matters exempted by Part 1 of the Building Code except as expressly provided in the bylaw, including but not limited to:
+· The matters exempted by Part 1 of the Building Code including but not limited to:

-- Accessory buildings less than 10 m2 (107 sq. feet) in building area that do not create a hazard;
+· Accessory buildings less than 10 square metres (107 sq. ft) in building area that do not create a hazard;

 Is a Permit required for interior renovations?